urcsc170/2018-summer-csc170/project01-classic-html-document/instructions.md

     <footer></footer>
     ```
 - **A table**, in which you present “tabular data” only.
-  - Note: you cannot use a table just to layout non-tabular content in a grid.
-Tables must contain data laid out in rows and columns.
-  - We haven’t covered how to code tables in lecture.
-You can look up how to code tables online.
-    - Beware of the examples given in the W3 Schools website.
-Do **not** use the `width=""` attribute or inline style attribute (ever).
-  - In the opening table tag, use the attribute `border` to turn on borders to make it easier to see the table in your plain HTML document.
+  - Required: in the opening table tag, use the attribute `border` to turn on borders to make it easier to see the table in your plain HTML document.
     - You'll remove that when we get to Project 2 and use CSS instead.
 But in the meantime, the validator might mark the "border" attribute with a warning or error, but in this case it's excusable.
-- **Images** which should be appropriately sized for the document (less than about 300 pixels wide or so would be good)
+- **Images** which should be appropriately sized for the document
-  - It is *not* required to use a FIGURE and FIGCAPTION element with your images (you can, but it's not required)
 - **A list of things**, either unordered, ordered, or definition
-  - Make sure you use the appropriate type of list for the content you’representing.
-For instance, use an **order**ed list only if the items are sequential (1,2,3…).
   - You *can* use a list for your citations at the end of the document, but that does *not* count toward the requirement of "a list of things."
 You need to have another list somewhere in the main content area of your document.

 NOTE: in your HTML document you can have lots of examples of each of the elements listed above, but the minimum is at least one of each.